 We need more red dots in this world.

+windows and beautiful wood carving and fonts.
 The Geraldine Museum has paintings mainly pertaining

 to local scenes, artists and people e.g. the first [totara] bark hut that

 Samuel Hewlings lived in.
 They have examples of work by John Badcock, Audrey